 School buses are also subject to special requirements in Europe.
 French municipalities, for example, invite bids for vehicles that are used exclusively for this purpose.
 All children must have a seat, with both a breathalyzer test for drivers and a wheelchair lift also required.
 Despite all that, these vehicles are reserved for transporting pupils.
 As a result, they cover a considerably smaller distance than is usually the case for buses in Germany.
 TRATON brand MAN’s main seller in the French market is the Lion’s Intercity coach designed to transport pupils.

 In Germany, the range of MAN vehicles pupils use to make their way to school is more extensive, since most of them take a normal line-service bus.
-These buses cover 60,000 kilometers a year – twice as much as the school buses in France.
+These buses cover 60,000 kilometers a year—twice as much as the school buses in France.

 As a result, a range of very different vehicles can be seen driving German children to school: from high-floor buses like the Lion’s Intercity all the way to low-floor buses, for example the new MAN Lion’s City.
-The vehicles also vary in length – depending on how busy the line in question is and what it requires, since it is only used by pupils at particular times of day.
+The vehicles also vary in length—depending on how busy the line in question is and what it requires, since it is only used by pupils at particular times of day.

 A color that sends a message and maximum safety

-For Americans, this is impossible to imagine.
+In the United States, this is impossible to imagine.
 Pupils in the US only take school buses, whose color sends a clear message.
 This special color was designed back in 1939 and is easier for the human eye to spot than any other hues.
 Today, this color has its own official name: National School Bus Glossy Yellow.

 Additionally, US school buses are equipped with numerous other special features: many states, for example, call for CCTV surveillance for the buses’ exterior and interior.
-As a general rule, multiple mirrors are required so that the driver can keep an eye on what is going on around his bus.
-The extended stop sign arm has also been a typical feature of these buses for decades, folded out at every bus stop as a warning to other vehicles.
+As a general rule, multiple mirrors are required so that the driver can keep an eye on what is going on around the bus.
+The extended stop-sign arm has also been a typical feature of these buses for decades, folded out at every bus stop as a warning to other vehicles.
 By contrast, the requirement to wear a seat belt is far from being universally enforced.

 Navistar, a strategic partner of the TRATON GROUP, is leading the way in integrated school buses in the US.
 Navistar’s yellow IC Bus models transport 26 million schoolchildren in the US every single day, from Alaska to Florida.
 These vehicles are also subject to the minimum dimension requirements for US school buses, which were laid down 80 years ago.
 Furthermore, different states have their own rules, for instance when it comes to seat belts.
-This multitude of regulations is another reason why Trish Reed, Vice President and General Manager of IC Bus believes that “school buses are the safest vehicles on our roads.”
+This multitude of regulations is another reason why Trish Reed, Vice President and General Manager of IC Bus, believes that “school buses are the safest vehicles on our roads.”
 Incidentally, as of last year IC Bus is the first manufacturer to also equip its school buses with an electronic stability program (ESP).